tdwg/tag/complex_values/use_cases.md

 In another example, an organism may be identified by a machine-learning algorithm (e.g. image recognition in iNaturalist or bird song recognition in Merlin), with that identification verified at a later date by a human expert.
 How can the agent identity and type be grouped while also providing the ability to specify multiple values?

-Example data for <https://macaulaylibrary.org/asset/451198811> (sound recording docummenting an occurrence of Work-eating Warbler)
+Example data for <https://macaulaylibrary.org/asset/451198811> (sound recording docummenting an occurrence of Worm-eating Warbler)

 ```
 [